sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 =============================

-Sage is intended to build and run on a variety of platforms, including all major Linux distributions, as well as macOS, and Windows (with Cygwin).
+Sage is intended to build and run on a variety of platforms, including all major Linux distributions, as well as MacOS, and Windows (with Cygwin).

 There is considerable variation between these platforms.